weck0/weckov1/content/projects/MessageQueue.md

 showInProjects: true
 ---

-Building a new system that would generate a new message for each new order effectued on the Magento 2 website.
-Basically publishing a new Message Queue linked on a Magento observer in a json format.
+Building a new system that would generate a new message for each new order processed on the Magento 2 website.
-Was really glad to learn about the Message queue and RabbitMQ's solution turned out to be a perfect fit to our problem.
+Also receiving and processing a message coming from a RMQ distant server.